1 April 202610 min read

 Here is a practical timeline for the 2027 AGPT intake.
 If you are reading this in early 2026, you are in an ideal position to prepare methodically:

-1. Now – 14 April 2026: Submit your RACGP AGPT application online.
+1. 3 March – 14 April 2026 (main intake): Submit your RACGP AGPT application online.
 Upload required documents (proof of registration, identity, working rights).
 Apply for ACRRM separately if you want to be considered for both pathways

-2. April – May 2026: Receive eligibility confirmation.
-Register with Acuity Insights for SJT access (ID verification takes 1–2 business days, so do not leave this to the last minute)
+2. April – early May 2026: Receive eligibility confirmation.
+Register with Acuity Insights for National Entry Assessment access (ID verification takes 1–2 business days, so do not leave this to the last minute)

-3. May or August 2026: Sit the SJT.
+4. 24, 27 or 30 May 2026: Sit the National Entry Assessment.
 Complete the free practice assessment available through your Acuity account beforehand

 Register with Acuity early

-Even though the SJT is now administered by the RACGP, you still register through the Acuity Insights platform.
+Even though the National Entry Assessment is now administered by the RACGP, you still register through the Acuity Insights platform (the test is delivered under the Casper brand).
 ID verification can take 1–2 business days, and there have been reports of delays during peak registration periods.
 Register as soon as your eligibility is confirmed.

-The SJT assesses 9 personal and professional competencies — not clinical knowledge.
+The National Entry Assessment evaluates 9 personal and professional competencies, not clinical knowledge.
 The most effective preparation combines understanding the competency framework with extensive timed practice.
 Here is our recommended approach:

 For a comprehensive preparation strategy, read our full guide on how to prepare for the AGPT selection assessment.
 If you want to understand the scoring system in depth, our article on what separates Q4 from Q2 answers breaks down exactly what raters look for.